What is the test for fair comment?

 What are the elements of the common law defence of fair comment?
 (New Brunswick, Canada)

-What is the test for determining the extent of contact between the parents at a custody hearing?
+What is the test for varied consent orders in the context of the Divorce Act?
 (New Brunswick, Canada)

-What is the test for determining the quantum of general damages in a personal injury action?
+What is the test for credibility and reasonable doubt in a sexual assault case?
 (New Brunswick, Canada)

 X